 - Must be a USD student

-- Applicants must have completed the study abroad application process on or before the applicaton deadline (see below dates).
+- Applicants must have completed the study abroad application process on or before the application deadline (see below dates).

 - Applicants must have been accepted to an International Center Faculty-Led Intersession or Summer program AND attend the program.

 - All scholarships will be directly posted to the student’s account.
 No cash or checks will be given.

 - All students who receive an award will be asked to submit one photo with accompanying quote from their travels abroad to the Scholarship Advisor at firstname.lastname@example.org.

-- If a student withdraws from a program for which they've recieved a scholarship, the award will no longer be valid and cannot be used to cover late withdraw fees.
+- If a student withdraws from a program for which they've received a scholarship, the award will no longer be valid and cannot be used to cover late withdraw fees.